jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Majic**: The natural inclination of a person to learn, use, and hold new tools to increase their natural abilities.
 Majic inspires people to become player gods who solve frontline problems and thereby help humanity win the game of civilization.
 A majician teaches other people new tools.

-![old philosophy in a new world](/img\sketches\darwins-finches.jpg) _[Charles Darwin famous finches](https://en.wikipedia.org/wiki/Darwin%27s_finches).
+![old philosophy in a new world](/img\sketches\darwins-finches.jpg) _[Charles Darwin's famous finches](https://en.wikipedia.org/wiki/Darwin%27s_finches).
 These birds are adapted to eat one type of food like bugs, seeds, or nuts.
 After years of study, Darwin explained the differences using his theory of evolution (1859).
 Humanity mimics evolution by inventing and using new tools.
 Since we can drop and pick up tools, we can adapt so much faster than other lifeforms.
 It's majic that keeps us evolving._

 ===